Beside the road, between

 South Zeal and South Tawton, at the junction named Moon’s Cross.

-Judging by the size of the socket stone, about 3 feet 3 inches square, and the circumference of the shaft, 4 feet, it must have made an impressive sight before the damage was incurred.
+The socket stone measures 3 feet 4 inches (1.02 metres) wide by 3 feet 6 inches (1.07 metres) deep and 10 inches (0.25 metres) in height above the ground.
+Judging by the size of the socket stone and the circumference of the shaft, about 4 feet, the cross must have made an impressive sight before the damage was incurred.
 Unfortunately, no-one has been able to trace the whereabouts of the original head and arms.